Deep Venous Thrombosis

 Typical diagnosis is made beginning with a physical exam, however, this is relatively inaccurate and reliance on ultrasound to visualize deep venous clots is the normal standard for diagnosis.
 Prior to this, clot visualization was performed using x-ray dense contrast and simple repetitive x-rays or fluoroscopic x-ray.
 Ultrasound is noninvasive quick and very accurate.

 Treatment of deep venous thrombosis is best avoided by appropriate prophylaxis.
 The means for prophylaxis, however, has been controversial for many years.
 Aspirin was trialed many years ago but in many studies was found to be inferior to Coumadin for deep venous thrombosis prophylaxis.
 Aspirin was reinitiated more recently but in my experience is convenient but of questionable benefit.
 Lovenox is an option which is effective however this requires subcutaneous injection twice daily for prophylaxis and is expensive.
 Coumadin is long-acting, inexpensive, taken once a day and does not require injection.
 The only downside of Coumadin is monitoring which is generally performed following surgery twice weekly for about 3 weeks.
 After this time, the risk of deep venous thrombosis is markedly reduced and treatment is discontinued.
 More modern anticoagulants can be used however these cannot be reversed as Coumadin can, and monitoring cannot be done.
 Because of this, the risk of bleeding is higher in the perioperative period.
 It has been my feeling that although Coumadin is more difficult to monitor, the benefits outweigh the inconvenience.
 It is extremely rare to see a deep venous thrombosis when a patient is on Coumadin and the risk of perioperative bleeding is minimized by maintaining only partial anticoagulation, lower than is used for treatment following a known clot.
 I have done this successfully for many years and have seen almost no problems.
+As an Orthopedic Surgeon dedicated to quality care, I follow my own patients and do not defer treatment to their Medical Doctors.
+I cases where a patient is already on an anticoagulant which cannot be controlled, I suggest switching at least briefly to coumadin which can be controlled, around the time of surgery.

 Because Coumadin has a 24-hour half-life, (meaning that it is only half gone after a full day), a dose the day before surgery has little or no bleeding risk but is protective.
 To simplify treatment and cost to the patient, I have given patients Coumadin prior to surgery using a small dose and hopefully enough tablets to fill the 3 weeks following surgery.
 3 tablets are given only once on the day before surgery around midday.
 The size of the tablet for every patient is different depending on weight, age, sex, and a guess of nutritional status.
 When the patient is in the hospital, they receive a smaller dose the day of surgery and monitoring begins.
 When the patient goes home, physical therapy and a home care nurse visits 2 or 3 times a week, and they can obtain a PT–INR to monitor the Coumadin effect.
 This needs to be reported to us so any alteration in the dose can be made.
 With small tablets given prior to surgery, patients generally take 2 or 3 tablets daily until 3 weeks have completed.
 Following this, there is no need for monitoring of PT–INR.